Reddit wants to send AMC, GameStop stocks to the moon. Here's how it's happening

 If you're a fan of Comedy Central's The Daily Show, Jon Stewart posted his first ever tweet in support of the Reddit crowd on Jan.
 28. Among other things, he also said we clearly hadn't learned from the financial crisis.

-I went to r/WallStreetBets and saw this post of someone's brokerage account worth tens of millions of dollars in GameStop stock.
+I went to r/WallStreetBets and saw a post of someone's brokerage account worth tens of millions of dollars in GameStop stock.

 That's Keith Gill, or Roaring Kitty on YouTube, one of the first people to kick off this rally.
 He spoke to The Wall Street Journal, telling his story about how he never expected this to happen.